 You’re planning a trip to Germany.
 What should you pack?!

-I know how hard it is to know what the must-bring items are (and what you should leave at home) before you even leave.
-In this guide I share what I bring on my trips to Germany and all of my best packing recommendations!
+I know how hard it is to decide what the must-bring items are (and what you should leave at home) before you even leave.
+In this guide I share what we bring on my trips to Germany and my best packing recommendations.

 Packing List for Germany

-I’ve been traveling to Germany (and all over the world) for 30+ years and have made every packing mistake you can imagine.
+I’ve been traveling to Germany (and all over the world) for 30+ years and over the years have made every packing mistake you can imagine.

-I’ve overpacked, lugged around items I regretted packing, spent hours of my trip searching for things I should have packed, and wasted more money than I’d like to admit.
+I’ve overpacked, lugged around items I regretted packing, spent hours of my trip buying things I should have packed, and wasted more money than I’d like to admit.

 A few notes about how I travel and pack:

-- I travel year-round for both work and fun.
+• I travel year-round for both work and fun, so I’ve learned how to pack for all seasons.

-- I’m a frequent solo traveler but I also travel with Aaron a couple times a year.
+• I’m a frequent solo traveler but I also travel with Aaron a couple times a year.
+Update: now that we’re full-time digital nomads, we travel together most of the time now.

-- My style is fairly practical.
+• My style is fairly practical.
 I like to be comfortable and I love it when items do double-duty.
 It’s not super important to me that I wear different and unique outfits ever day.
+I keep jewelry and make-up to a minimum when I travel.

 Luggage: Suitcases & Backpacks